 Registering the Robot for Beacon

 Before you can use the robot for welding on Beacon you will need to create the robot in your organization.
 If you have not created an organization within Beacon please do so now using the instructions for creating your organization.
-Using the team that you created when you created your Beacon organization you will create a new robot and scan the QR code on the robot to register.
+Using the team that you created when you created your Beacon organization you will create a new robot and use the registration code from the Beacon URCap to register the robot.